jidongxiao/networksecurity/projects/dns_tunneling/README.md

 1. Your client should use the [Base64 encoding](base64.md) to encode the message in the DNS query.
 For example, in Base64 encoding, *hello* is encoded as *aGVsbG8A* (why? read [here](hello.md)), therefore, in order to send the message "hello", your client can send a query asking for the IP address of aGVsbG8A.google.com.

 2. Once your server receives the DNS query, it parses the query so as to retrieve the part *aGVsbG8A*, and then it decodes *aGVsbG8A*, so as to get *hello*.
-After that, the server encodes the response message into its DNS response, more specifically, it encodes the response message into the IPv4 address.
-For example, the characters "hell" can be represented as 104.101.108.108, because the ascii code of *h* is 104, the ascii code of *e* is 101, and the ascii code of *l* is 108.
+After that, the server encodes the response message into its DNS response.
+Note that the server side encoding can be much easier and it does not use Base64 encoding, instead, it simply encodes the response message into the IPv4 address.
+For example, the characters *hell* can be represented as 104.101.108.108, because the ascii code of *h* is 104, the ascii code of *e* is 101, and the ascii code of *l* is 108.

 3. Once the client receives the DNS response, it parses the response and decodes the IP address, so as to get the message, after that, the client should print the received message.